 When you refrigerate cooked sweet potatoes they become a beneficial prebiotic resistant starch that’s not digested in the stomach or small intestine and therefore reaches your colon intact where it can feed the good bacteria.

 Healthy gut biome, for-the-win!

 For me, sweet potatoes are helpful in so many ways that I no longer think of them as regular food, I think of them as medicine.

 Strategic Snack Bars on Heavy Workout Days

-Hypothetically, I like to limit the number of foods I eat (to me, processed foods are anything that has previously traveled down a conveyor belt in a manufacturing plant), I will sometimes have a snack bar.
+Though I like to limit the number of processed foods I eat (to me, processed foods are anything that has previously traveled down a conveyor belt in a manufacturing plant), I will sometimes have a snack bar.

 Most snack bars are just candy bars in disguise.
-But some can really help you out in a pinch, and these are my favorites: No-Cow Bar or Bulletproof Bar, for instance.
+But some can really help you out in a pinch – No-Cow Bar or Bulletproof Bar, for instance.
 My current favorite, though, is 22-Days Plant Protein Bar (salted caramel) because it’s made without pea protein or cashews (ingredients that can inspire an inflammatory response in some people).

 The No-Frills Dinner

 My super salad is usually a giant bowl of greens topped with diced vegetables (including avocado) and meat – grass-fed bison or free-range turkey.

 The dressing is simple: olive oil, apple cider vinegar, and sea salt.